scylladb/care-pet/docs/build-with-javascript.md

 - migrate (`npm run migrate`) - Creates the `carepet` keyspace and tables.
 - collar (`npm run sensor`) - generates a pet health data and pushes it into the storage
-- web app (`npm run dev`) - REST API service for tracking pets health state
+- web app (`npm run dev`) - REST API service for tracking pets' health state.

 ### Code Structure and Implementation